 Ongoing study as to how shale associated, Ni-Cu-Zn-Co deposits form has led to recognition of oceanic detachment faults on the modern day ocean floor that have focused large volumes of black smoker fluids along an ultramafic – volcanic (or sediment) contact.
 This results in metasomatic alteration of ultramafics to talc-tremolite-chlorite schists along the fault.
 By this process, distal venting of Ni-rich fluids can form “VMS” deposits far from a spreading ridge, in or under quiet basins where shales deposit.
 If fault involves a sedimentary package, the fluids can precipitate subsurface, within graphitic shales or sandstone, which are later deformed and metamorphosed to black schist and quartzite.

 The Lardeau property covers 6136 Ha west of the Lardeau River, covering prospective Index and Jowett Formation rocks.
 The heavily vegetated area contains three B.C.
 RGS Ni-Co anomalies (95th percentile) and two lesser anomalies.
 Limited reconnaissance work along the access roads at Lardeau has identified listwanite float in the creeks with anomalous nickel silt samples.
-Listwanite is an alteration product of nickel-bearing ultramafic rocks, similar to the talc and actinolite schists found at Ledgend.
+Listwanite is an alteration product of nickel-bearing ultramafic rocks, similar to the talc and actinolite schists found hosting massive sulphide at Ledgend.
+There is a strong association of listwanite and gold deposits in Lardeau Group rocks, as well as other orogenic gold districts world-wide.
 Ultramafic rocks are also associated with the massive sulphides at the Standard showing.
 Most of the creeks are perpendicular to the dominant northwest trend of the geology and are ideal for detailed (200m spaced) silt sampling.

-Cardero intends to fly a helicopter-borne aeromagnetic survey over the Lardeau claim.
-Base metal mineralization is expected to be associated with pyrrhotite, which has a strong magnetic signature.
-New logging roads are also planned for this area and will aid in access for prospecting and geochemical sampling.
+Recently, a helicopter-borne electromagnetic and aeromagnetic survey, called VTEMTM, was completed over the Lardeau claim and results are pending.
+Base metal mineralization is expected to be associated with pyrrhotite, which has a strong magnetic and conductive signature.
+New logging roads completed in the last couple years will provide good access to field check any resulting anomalies with follow-up prospecting and geochemical sampling.

 Details of Option Terms